JHodgkins/MSP3-Movie2Archive/README.md

 ### Images and icons
 - Icons used within the application were Font Awesome free icon.
-- Photo of a ollection of movie covers and photo of a pile of bare discs were sourced from [unsplash](https://unsplash.com)
+- Photo of a collection of movie covers and photo of a pile of bare discs were sourced from [unsplash](https://unsplash.com)

 ### Content
 Movie information is supplied by RapidApi using the api [1mdb Data searching](https://rapidapi.com/standingapi-standingapi-default/api/1mdb-data-searching/).